The Best Creative Classes in Hobart if You’re Dying to DIY

 Archaica Schola

-Create your own masterpiece at Hobart’s very first paint and sip studio Archaica Schola.
+Create your own masterpiece at Hobart’s own paint and sip studio Archaica Schola.
 You’ll be armed with nothing but a blank canvas, artistic ambition and a full wine glass, of course!
 With classes running regularly in Hobart’s CBD, you can tackle a famous artwork (Vincent Van Froff or Froffies with Frida are just two of the booze-themed classes on offer) or pick a more modern piece to adorn your wall.
 While the quality of the artwork can’t be guaranteed, the good times can be.
-For something a bit more technical, Archaica Schola also offers painting courses if you really want to brush up on your skills.
+For something a bit more technical, Archaica Schola also offers painting and drawing courses if you really want to brush up on your skills.

 2/121 Macquarie Street, Hobart